COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Cancer of the bile duct (also called cholangiocarcinoma) is extremely rare.
 The true incidence of bile duct cancer is unknown, however, because establishing an accurate diagnosis is difficult.

-Traditionally, bile duct tumors located within the liver had been classified with hepatocellular carcinoma as primary liver tumors.
-In contrast, bile duct tumors located outside of the liver had been classified with gallbladder cancer as extrahepatic biliary tract tumors.
+Traditionally, bile duct tumors located within the liver were classified with hepatocellular carcinoma as primary liver tumors.
+In contrast, bile duct tumors located outside of the liver were classified with gallbladder cancer as extrahepatic biliary tract tumors.
 The classification of bile duct tumors has changed to include intrahepatic tumors of the bile ducts and extrahepatic tumors (perihilar and distal) of the bile ducts.

 Approximately 50% of cholangiocarcinomas arise in the bile ducts of the perihilar region; 40% arise in the distal region; and 10% arise in the intrahepatic region.

 Many bile duct cancers are multifocal.
 In most patients, the tumor cannot be completely removed by surgery and is incurable.
 Palliative measures such as resection, radiation therapy (e.g., brachytherapy or external-beam radiation therapy), or stenting procedures may maintain adequate biliary drainage and allow for improved quality of life.